Dorianteffo/impact_analysis-SQL-Powerbi/README.md

 In future introduction of similar sustainability updates to the business, i highly recommend Data mart to :
 ### Increase the total number of transactions made on Shopify : that would increase the total sales, because the average transaction size on Shopify each year is more than twice that of Retail.
 ### Increase the total number of transactions made in Europe : as we have seen, Europe has the lowest total sales and also the lowest number of transactions each month, so Data mart should increase the number of transactions made there.
-### Do more advertising campaigns to attract more new customers
+### Do more advertising campaigns to attract more new customers.

+# Final dashboard
+You can check the final dashboard [here](https://app.powerbi.com/links/WDC8YpliBO?ctid=c08c659d-0e02-433b-92fb-4f6932a52410&pbi_source=linkShare)